idevvinay/taggable/README.md

 }
 ```

 Note how the controller is type-annotated with the `Taggable` class.
-In the example above, we specify the following parameters:
+In the example above, we specify the following parameters (with T being the type of the taggable entity):

 ```dart
 FutureOr<Iterable<T>> Function(String prefix, String? query) searchTaggables